Designing English Devolution

 The way we are governed in the United Kingdom is changing.

-Between October and November 2015, two pilot assemblies were run in Sheffield (Assembly North) and Southampton (Assembly South) to ask how new regional powers can be established in a form that is supported by the people who live locally.
+Between October and November 2015, two pilot assemblies of local residents, assembled like a jury, were run in Sheffield (Assembly North) and Southampton (Assembly South) to ask how new regional powers can be established in a form that is supported by the people who live locally.

 These assemblies were demographically representative of their local areas.
 They learned about different options, then heard from campaigners and engaged in long and careful consideration of the options.